Andhadhun: Casting

 Ayushmann Khurrana heard about the film from casting directors Mukesh Chhabra and Girdhar Swami.
 He contacted Raghavan, expressing interest in working on it.
 Raghavan conducted screen tests of the scene in which the protagonist wakes up blind: "There were two pieces – when you are acting blind and when you are actually blind, and we tried both.
 I wanted to see what the difference in his body language would be."
 Khurrana, who played the piano in the film, met several blind students and observed "how [a blind pianist] plays, conducts and moves his hands".
 Khurrana studied piano for four hours daily under Akshay Verma, a pianist based in Los Angeles, and did not use a body double in the film.
 He called it the "most challenging role" of his career.
+Khurrana was also trained by visually impaired musician Rahul Gajjal as part of the film.

 Raghavan told Khurrana not to watch films with a blind protagonist and took him to the National School of the Blind.
 He said, "Since no two persons are the same, I picked up the nuances, learnt how to hold the stick and climb the stairs".
 Khurrana made omelettes and walked on the street blindfolded.
 He was given a pair of special lenses that impaired his vision by around 80 percent.
 His body language changed because he could no longer see properly.
 After wearing the black glasses, his vision was affected by 90 percent and he shot the entire film like that.
 Raghavan called Radhika Apte, who agreed to play Khurrana's love interest.
 Several scenes were improvised.
 Tabu was Raghavan's first choice for Simi.
 He did not brief her about scenes and they "kept developing [the character] as it went".
 Anil Dhawan played a former actor, a version of himself.